Alonzo P. Knight

 "Our captain was Lon Knight, a might fine fellow, who always kept us cheered up, always had a kind word for us." - Lee Richmond about Lon Knight and the Worcester team, quoted in Sporting Life, March 19, 1910

 In the majors, he broke in in 1875 and played in three leagues: the National Association, the nascent National League, and the American Association.
 He also umpired in three leagues; The National League, the American Association, and the Players League.
 And he managed in the American Association as well as at Binghamton, NY.
+As an umpire, after a one-off game in the NL in 1876, he was a regular umpire in the American Association in 1887, in the NL in 1888 and 1889, and in the Players League in its sole season, 1890.

 In 1877 and 1878, he played for Lowell, MA.